Ap Lei Pai

 Ap Lei Pai or Aberdeen Rock is an uninhabited island in Hong Kong, linked to the south of Ap Lei Chau in Hong Kong.
 It is located between the East Lamma Channel and Aberdeen Channel.
+The island can be reached by crossing a tombolo connected to the base of Mount Johnston.
 It is under the administration of the Southern District.